BitcoinDesign/Guide/guide/how-it-works/private-key-management/multi-key.md

 {% include fact/cons.html %}

-- Has significant complexity and op-sec burden for multiple private keys, each of which need a good backup scheme
+- Has significant complexity and op-sec burden for multiple private keys, each of which needs a good backup scheme
 - Not compatible with Lightning node wallets

 {% include fact/close.html %}